Advanced25 min readPackaging

 Mitsubishi Communications Example for Bottle Filling

 Complete working example demonstrating Communications implementation for Bottle Filling using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 // Mitsubishi GX Works2/GX Works3 - Bottle Filling Control